ngrok/sqlmw/README.md

     }

-## Comaprison with similar projects
+## Comparison with similar projects

 There are a number of other packages that allow the programmer to wrap a `database/sql/driver.Driver` to add logging or tracing.